Skip to main content

 Plug the yellow end of the Wii A/V cable into the green Y input.
 Plug the white end into the audio L socket and the red end into audio R. Leave the blue and second red holes empty.
 Turn on the Wii console and set the TV to the input you’re using.

-Does Wii have HDMI?
+Does the Wii have HDMI?

 Nope—Nintendo Wii consoles never shipped with an HDMI port.
 You’ll need a third-party adapter to send Wii video over HDMI to modern TVs.